Prestigious national honor is intended to promote leadership

 With part of her scholarship funds, Alvarez-Leyva, who is majoring in political science with a minor in legal studies, plans to study the intersection of public policy and youth empowerment as a congressional intern in Washington D.C.
 She hopes to observe how politicians engage with local communities to address critical issues they’re facing and to further understand the challenges young people meet in underrepresented areas.
 Alvarez-Leyva is a resident of Chicago and graduate of Back of the Yards College Preparatory High School.

-Hernandez also is majoring in political science and plans to use his award to return to Tijuana, Mexico, where he previously has volunteered with local educational nonprofits.
+Hernandez also is majoring in political science and Spanish and plans to use his award to return to Tijuana, Mexico, where he previously has volunteered with local educational nonprofits.
 While his prior experience in Tijuana focused on research for these organizations, Hernandez wants to make a tangible impact by supporting migrant populations navigating the U.S. asylum process and addressing educational challenges migrant children face in the local school system.
 He is a resident of Des Plaines, Ill., and a graduate of Maine West High School.

 The Voyager Scholarship was created by former U.S. President Barack Obama and former First Lady Michelle Obama along with Brian Chesky, co-founder and CEO of Airbnb, to help shape future leaders.
 They believe that exposure to new places and experiences generates understanding, empathy and cooperation, which equips the next generation to create meaningful change.
 The two-year scholarship program is open to students entering their junior year of college at an accredited four-year college or university in the U.S., who have demonstrated a financial need and who are U.S. citizens, permanent residents, or DACA recipients.